massey/mscript/docs/mscript.md

 javascript labelled statements.
 Note there are no commas separating the options.
 This is because the block is not an object literal.

+### Scripts and Scope

+Scripts define how a particular object is built.
+Scripts can build jobs or units.
+A job can have parameters and groups defined.
+Units have parameters, components, attributes and groups defined.

+When a Unit script is evaluated, any Job parameters will be in scope of the script.
+If any parameters are declared in the script with the same name as a Job parameter, that parameter will override the Job parameter.
+This may lead to unexpected results.

 ### Components

 A component command must take one of the two following forms.
 The first form